Aj-Shaer07/multitcgame/README.md

 ## ⚙️ Configuration

-Edit values in "server.py":
+Edit values in server.py based on your requirements for the game:-

 ROUND_DURATION = 120   # ⏱️ round length in seconds
 VISIBLE_RADIUS = 40    # 👁️ visible area around player

 ---